19th July Update

-All of our galleries will be open for you to enjoy, including The Wolfson Ark.
-We have designed our current exhibition Derek Jarman: My Garden’s Boundaries are the Horizon to allow for social distancing and all pieces to be on display.
-At present, admission to the Derek Jarman exhibition is by timed entry only and tickets for this are available on our website.
+All of our galleries are open for you to enjoy, including The Wolfson Ark.
+We have designed our current exhibition Constance Spry and the Fashion for Flowers to allow for social distancing and all pieces to be on display.
+At present, admission to Constance Spry and the Fashion for Flowers is by timed entry only and tickets for this are available on our website.

-Our Toilets will be available on exit and we ask that visitors take extra care to maintain social distancing and cleanliness.
-Cleaning will take place regularly so please expect brief periods of closure.
-Our Toilets are for Museum and exhibition visitors only and cannot accommodate cafe takeaway customers.
+Our Toilets are available and we ask that visitors take extra care to maintain social distancing and cleanliness.
+Cleaning takes place regularly, so please expect brief periods of closure.
+Our Toilets are for Museum, Café and exhibition visitors only.

 How do we buy a ticket?
 Do you have timed tickets?